I frequently write about promotions for purchasing airline miles and hotel points, as this can represent an excellent value.

 While we’ve seen some award costs increase over the years, we’ve for the most part continued to see robust promotions for purchasing points.
 These often get better and better to account for the devaluations we’ve otherwise seen.

 While the main consideration when buying points should be that the deal as such makes sense, in this post I wanted to talk about what credit card you should use when buying points.
 This might not be as obvious as it sounds, since different programs go about points purchases in different ways.

 Using the right credit card can make a material difference in terms of the value you get.

 Using the best credit card to purchase points might not be quite as straightforward as it sounds.
 This is due to an important distinction with how loyalty programs choose to process these purchases:

 - If the airline or hotel program processes points purchases directly, you’ll want to use a credit card that offers bonus points for airfare and hotel purchases; that’s because the purchase of points is processed the same way as an airfare or hotel purchase

-- A lot of loyalty programs use points.com to process points purchases, in which case that wouldn’t qualify as an airfare or hotel purchase; in that case you’ll want to use a card maximizing your return on everyday spending
+- A lot of loyalty programs use points.com to process points purchases, in which case that wouldn’t qualify as an airfare or hotel purchase; in that case you’ll want to use a card that maximizes your return on everyday spending

 With that in mind, let’s talk about some of the most popular programs for purchasing points, and how they process those transactions.